 investors who collectively may have a sufficient percentage of shares to exercise veto rights over important corporate decisions.
-Alternatively, as observed by Paul Davies based on the behavior of institutional investors in the UK in the decades preceding the issuance of the 2010 UK Code, powerful institutional investors may use their influence to issue a stewardship code to preempt the development of a government issued code.
-128 Second, governments and public regulation tend to play a larger role in Asian economies and corporate governance - which fits with the development of government issued codes throughout Asia.
-Whatever the reasons, this development suggests that UK-style stewardship codes are particularly poor fits in Asia.
-As explained above, one would expect government issued codes to be tailored to fit the jurisdiction's shareholder landscape.
-However, aside from the Singapore Family Code, Asian governments have done the opposite by embracing UK-style stewardship codes in a corporate governance context largely defined by weak institutional investors and dominant controlling shareholders.
-129 Possible reasons for this curious development will be examined in Part IV below.
+Alternatively, as observed by Paul Davies based on the behavior of institutional investors in the UK in the decades preceding the issuance of the 2010 UK Code, powerful institutional investors may use their influence to issue a stewardship code to preempt the development of a government issued code.128 Second, governments and public regulation tend to play a larger role in Asian economies and corporate governance - which fits with the development of government issued codes throughout Asia.
+Whatever the reasons, this development suggests that UK-style stewardship codes to be tailored to fit the jurisdiction's shareholder landscape.
+However, aside from the Singapore Family Code, Asian governments have done the opposite by embracing UK-style stewardship codes in a corporate governance context largely defined by weak institutional investors and dominant controlling shareholders.129 Possible reasons for this curious development will be examined in Part IV below.